ash/raku-course/essentials/numbers/exercises/class-desks/index.md

 ## Problem

-A school is preparing to the year after coronavirus and is going to buy new desks.
+A school is preparing for the year after coronavirus and is going to order new desks.
 A desk is designed for two students.
-Given the number of students in the class, print the smallest possible number of desks that must be purchased for the class.
+Given the number of students in the class, print the smallest possible number of desks that the school must buy for the class.

-Use a variable to hard code the number of students.
+Use a variable to hardcode the number of students.

 ## Example